svjack/VideoModelStudio/README.md

 VMS is a Gradio app that wraps around Finetrainers, to provide a simple UI to train AI video models on Hugging Face.

-You can deploy it to your private space, and start long-running trainign jobs in the background.
+You can deploy it to a private space, and start long-running training jobs in the background.

 ### One-user-per-space design

 Currently CMS can only support one training job at a time, anybody with access to your Gradio app will be able to upload or delete everything etc.

-This means you have to run VMS in your own Hugging Face Space, or locally if you require full privacy.
+This means you have to run VMS in a *PRIVATE* HF Space, or locally if you require full privacy.

 ### Similar projects